161sam/InfoTerminal/docs/feeds/quickstart.md

 Set `RSS_DRY_RUN=1` to validate fetch/normalise without mutating the store.

 Similarly, when `OTX_FETCH_INTERVAL>0` the OTX connector runs on the configured interval.
-Because the connector currently performs fetch → normalise only, the dry-run flag controls whether the seen-cache is updated between runs.
-Repeated runs with `dry_run=false` skip already-observed indicators using the `source:indicator` key.
+Every non-dry-run invocation now forwards the normalised indicators to the graph ingestion endpoint and only then marks them as seen.
+Repeated runs with `dry_run=false` skip already-observed indicators using the `source:indicator` key while keeping the graph payload idempotent.

 ## Metrics & dashboard